This help document answers the following questions:

 - Ensembl, which links to their record for the gene.

 For non-mouse species, only the Alliance and Ensembl options are available.

 Are there any examples?

 The following examples will help you get started using the Viewer.

-This example shows how to a search for a GO term, select comparison strains, adjust the view, and launch a search for SNPs:
+This example shows how to search for phenotype terms, select comparison genomes, adjust the view, and download CDS sequences:

 - At the bottom of the Genomes section in the left hand frame, click the Mouse, human, rat button to select those species.